Dynamic, Compassionate and Connected Learners

 Our curriculum is based on AERO and Common Core standards and is tailored to our unique context and learners.
 Common Core and AERO are standards widely adopted by international schools.
 For families transitioning between schools, this offers a sense of familiarity and provides consistency in your child’s education.

 We believe our students should be active participants in their own learning with the expectation that they become independent and reflective of the world around them.
-To complement our framework, a variety of student support and extracurricular programs are offered to enrich the Middle School journey.
+To complement our framework, a variety of student support and extracurricular programs are offered to enrich the Lower Secondary School journey.

-TARGET, our Lower Secondary advisory program, aims to meet the needs of young adolescents by providing structured guidance and support.
+Our Lower Secondary advisory program aims to meet the needs of young adolescents by providing structured guidance and support.

-The TARGET program seeks to create a sense of belonging and promotes a positive self-image to ensure that each student is connected and advocated for.
+The Advisory program seeks to create a sense of belonging and promotes a positive self-image to ensure that each student is connected and advocated for.

 The Discovery Program is an extensive electives program in which students have the opportunity to pursue new areas of interest in a low risk, low pressure environment.